Programando-o-Mundo/Templates4LaTeX/README.md

 A repository for storing templates for LaTeX projects

-The idea for this came about when I was discussing with friends about creating a repository if pre-made LaTeX projects templates, to minimize the necessity of having to create projects from scratch.
+Stored in this repository are pre-made LaTeX templates for creating all sorts of projects, from article, thesis, homework, slides and more.

 I decided to add my own templates, but feel free to add issues/pull requests about other templates.